michelfernandez/cove/site/content/english/features-business.md

 {{% content class="no-bottom-padding" %}}
 {{% heading %}}
 # Organisation-wide implementation <br class="hide-for-mobile">is simple and fast
-Enable new and existing employees to sign electronically in the shortest possible time.<br class="hide-for-mobile">
+Enable new and existing employees to sign electronically <br class="hide-for-mobile">in the shortest possible time.
 Choose the onboarding process that fits your requirements for legal weight or the desired signature standard.
 {{% /heading %}}
 {{% /content %}}